 De Oliveira, Nicolas, Nicola Oxley, and Michael Petry.
 Installation Art in the New Millennium: The Empire of the Senses.
 London: Thames & Hudson, 2004.

 A follow-up to Installation Art (De Oliveira, et al. 1994), this well-illustrated volume includes installations by a wide range of international artists, organized by theme.
 Written at a moment when installation art had recently become ubiquitous, the book overall captures the energy of contemporary installation art.
-Interesting introduction by Jonathan Crary contextualizes the work in relation to contemporary experience.
+Interesting introduction by Jonathan Crary contextualizes the artwork in relation to contemporary experience.

 Gonzalez, Jennifer.
 “Installation Art.”
 In Encyclopedia of Aesthetics.
 Vol. 2.
 Edited by Michael Kelly, 503–508.
 New York: Oxford University Press, 1998.

 A comprehensive encyclopedia entry on installation art.
-Discusses the meaning of this art form as well as citing texts dealing with the subject, such as Victor Burgin’s “Situational Aesthetics” (Burgin 2009, cited under the Installation Art Experience).
+Discusses the meaning of this art form as well as citing texts dealing with the subject, such as Victor Burgin’s “Situational Aesthetics” (Burgin 2009, cited under Installation Art Experience).
 The article also talks about landmark exhibitions and important works in the development of installation art.
 Available online by subscription.